 The machines based self-service view displays key performance indicators of your virtual machines.
 The metrics include the machine downtime, the latest consecutive failures, performance indicators of the machine resources (CPU and memory) - the peak usage, and the number of peaks for the selected time period.
 Overloaded resources can cause session failures, high latency, or high logon duration resulting in poor user experience.
 This view helps easily troubleshoot the performance issues related to machine resource utilization.

-You can access the Machines based self-service view from the Search menu in your CAS service.
+You can access the Machines based self-service view from the Search menu in your Citrix Analytics service.
 In the list of services on the Search tab, under the Performance section, select Machines.
 The Machines based self-service view is also available when you drill down from black hole machines.
 To access the view, on the User experience dashboard, in the Failure Insights section, click the Black hole machines number.

 For more information on the Machines based self-service view, see Self-service search for Machines.